superfeedr/blog.superfeedr.com/_posts/2013-03-08-asset-hosting-ssl-domain.markdown

 author_email_md5: b30ce50678f0e934eaa6697425c59dd7
 ---

 [SubToMe](http://www.subtome.com/) is a *universal subscribe button*.
-One of it's key design goals was to use **only static files**.
+One of its key design goals was to use **only static files**.
 There should be no server involved: it's not an app, it's a button.

 Another key aspects of the SubToMe button is that it's included on many page, and needs to be able to run on any page (thanks to the bookmarklet), **including https pages**.
 With that in mind, we are forced to host the button on a system that supports SSL.